 Second extraordinary meeting of the Council

-In this context, on the proposal of the OIE Director General, Dr Mark Schipp, President of the Assembly, convened a 2nd Extraordinary Meeting of the Council which took place on 3 April 2020.
+In this context, on the proposal of the OIE Director General, Dr Mark Schipp, President of the Assembly, convened a second extraordinary meeting of the Council, which took place on 3 April 2020.
 The purpose of this meeting was to re-evaluate the decision previously taken.
 The Council carefully considered the matter and concluded that given the deteriorating global health context, it was not possible to maintain the date of 27 May 2020.

 The Council identified various parameters to be taken into account for the postponement of the General Session, in particular those related to the evolution of the COVID‑19 pandemic and the uncertainties as to the duration of the containment as well as the modalities of deconfinement in France and in many countries of origin of the Delegates.